 Water is the source of life, without which humans and the natural environment cannot survive.
-Drinking water and wastewater services provision is of paramount importance for any community.
-For many, stormwater management is also of increasing importance.
-ISO/TC 224 aims to increase relevant parties' awareness of water utilities and, where separate, stormwater service providers' duties in fulfilling the needs and expectations of their users and other stakeholders.
-It also provides water utilities with tools to help them provide their communities with adequate, sustainable and resilient services.
+Provision of drinking water and wastewater and stormwater management services are of paramount importance for any community.
+These services are provided by water utilities and ISO TC 224 wishes to promote awareness of how water utilities can fulfill effectively and efficiently the needs and expectations of their users and other stakeholders in the face of changing climate conditions and emerging technologies.

-The mission of TC 224 is to provide good practice guidance and recommendations (via Service Standards) on service provision by drinking water, wastewater and stormwater utilities.
+The mission of TC 224 is to prepare standards that provide good practice guidance and recommendations (via Service Standards) on provision of services by drinking water, wastewater and stormwater utilities.
 This includes:

 - Helping stakeholders understand the fundamental concepts and vocabulary of water services' provision;